ethz-asl/lpp/README.md

 Testing convention for different test suites:

 - lpp: Test whole string with ASSERT_EQ().
-- glog: Test first char, isSubstring(log_message) and isSubstring(file_name), don't test fatal severity (at the moment).
+- glog: Test first char, isSubstring(log_message) and isSubstring(file_name).
-- roslog: Only test execution
+- roslog: Test whole string with removeNumbersFromString(log_message).
-- Use LPP_CAPTURE macros to capture stdout/stderr in all modes.
+- Use LPP_CAPTURE macros to suppress or capture stdout/stderr in all modes.